WladsOnFire/JS-Superheroes-test-task/README.md

 How to start (Steps to run the solution):

-1. Create or import DB with this structure:
+1. Create or import DB with this structure (MySql DB dump with initial superhero data is located in ./"mysql db"/HeroesDB_Dump.sql):

     ![ERD database schema](./docs/db_erd.png)